yorickpeterse/yorickpeterse.com/source/articles/what-it-was-like-working-for-gitlab.md

 the system not working for a long time, as well as the system meant to notify us of any backup errors not working either.
-In the end we did recover, as I had copied the production data to our staging environment about six hours prior as part of of the work I was doing that day, though the recovery process took around 24 hours.
+In the end we did recover, as I had copied the production data to our staging environment about six hours prior as part of the work I was doing that day, though the recovery process took around 24 hours.
 While about six hours of data loss is by all accounts terrible, I'm not sure what would've happened if I hadn't made that backup.
 Suffice to say, my heart skipped a few beats that day, and I'm certain I instantly grew a few extra grey hairs.

 A recurring source of frustration during this time was GitLab's desire to shard the database, even after the introduction of the database load balancer.
 Not